bulletmark/rename-clean/README.md

   -s, --recurse-symlinks
-                        recurse into symbolic directory links, default is to rename a link but not recurse into it -l, --less-aggressive
+                        recurse into symbolic directory links, default is to rename a link but not recurse into it -m, --more-aggressive
-                        do not replace underscores unless deletions have been done
+                        Replace underscores even if deletions have not been done
   -c, --character CHARACTER
                         character to replace undesirable characters with,